123-Abdul/123-Abdul/intro to vs code.md

-Hi, myself Syed Abdul Baseer pirsuing my final year project.
-For being tenacious towards my final year project.
-I started working out to know the tools, by a few basic programs which are below following.

-this is about intro to vs code

-for using vs code
+Hello everyone, I am Abdul Baseer studying in final year.
+I have created the following repository for different combinational and sequential circuits.
+This is about introduction to vs code

 1.MUX(Combinational Circuit)